mtopircean/essentials-by-livia/README.md

 ## Spellcheck

 All pages, including the code have passed through word spellchecked and all issues corrected, except code command syntax.
 One particular spelling error was not corrected as it would have heavily affected the code.
-In various views which touch on the favorite section, there was the word favorite misspelled as favourite.
+In various views which touch on the favorite section, there was the dual use of favorite and favourite.
 For application integrity, this remained as it is and will be corrected in future iterations.
 As a final check pages have passed through the W3C Spell Checked and the only words highlighted where specific names like doTerra, GDPR, WhatsApp, etc.

 ![Alt text](/static/readme/spellchecker.png)